sahilnanda1995/gekkoDiff/docs/commandline/tradebot.md

 - `candleWriter` - (optional) also store market data to disk.
 - `tradingAdvisor` - configure the strategy and candle properties.
 - `trader` - configure Gekko access to your exchange account.
-- `performanceAnalyzer` - enable.

-Turn off the paperTrader (there can only be 1 trade plugin active per instance).
+Turn off the paperTrader (to not get conflicting profit reports).

-Once done, run Gekko like so:
+Once done, run Gekko in live mode.

-    node gekko --config your-config-file.js